egkhor/semikong-chip-design-llm-eda/CONTRIBUTING.markdown

-# Contributing to SemiKong Chip Design LLM
+# Contributing to SemiKong Chip Design LLM with EDA

 Join us to revolutionize semiconductor chip design with AI!
 Contribute by: